 “As business owners, we must do everything in our power to ensure that Luke AFB remains the largest active base in the world for many years to come!
 We should all take pride that we have one of the largest and finest air bases in the world that trains over 80% of the world’s F-16 pilots and hopefully F-35 Lightning pilots in the not-too-distant future.”

 When asked what his most memorable time as an Honorary Commander has been, he explained, “I’ve had a lot of memorable times with my fellow Ducks, but the most memorable was when I hosted a Duck “Roll” Call at our distribution facility on Dysart Road not far from the base.
-I had Jake Leinenkugel from Leinenkugel Brewery in Wisconsin, who is a great friend/supplier partner and supporter of the U.S. Military being an ex-Marine himself, as our honored guest.
+I had Jake Leinenkugel from Leinenkugel Brewery in Wisconsin, who is a great friend/supplier partner and supporter of the U.S. Military is an ex-Marine himself, as our honored guest.

 After beer tasting with Jake and giving a tour of our facility to the Ducks, they surprised me with an impromptu naming ceremony, where I discovered that the IPs and students had decided that my new Duck squadron call sign would be “HOPS” which stands for “Hero of Pints.”
 Soon thereafter, I presented the official “Duck One” 32-foot delivery truck to Ship and the squadron honoring the Airmen of Luke AFB and the 309th Fighter Squadron with a life-size image of a Duck Viper on the side of the trailer.
 That was a night to remember and good times were had by all!!
 The Duck One truck is officially stationed on the Luke AFB/Glendale route, so be on the lookout for it making a beer delivery if you’re in the West Valley!